-Investment banking revenues include gains, losses, and fees net of syndicate expenses, arising from offerings in which the Company acts as an underwriter or agent.
+Investment banking revenues net of syndicate expenses, arising from offerings in which the Company acts as an underwriter or agent.
 Investment banking revenues also include fees earned from providing corporate finance advisory services.
 Investment banking revenue is recorded as follows: 1) underwriting fees at the time the underwriting is completed and income is reasonably determinable, 2) corporate finance advisory fees as earned, according to the terms of the specific contracts, and 3) sales concessions on a trade-date basis.

 (a wholly-owned subsidiary of Popular, Inc.)

-Notes to Statement of Financial Condition
+Notes to Financial Statements

-December 31, 2014
+December 31, 2016